Besides its pleasant sweetness, sugar performs a host of less-obvious and important functions in cooking, baking, and candy making.

 Browning (Maillard reactions) — Color is also produced in cooking when sugars and proteins interact in complex ways.
-This is known as the browning (Maillard) reaction, important in candy making, baking and other processes.
+This is known as the browning (Maillard) reaction, important in candy making, baking, and other processes.

 Yeast Fermentation — Sugar is consumed by yeast cells in a thoroughly natural process called “fermentation.”
 Carbon dioxide gas is released, and alcohol is produced, reactions vital to bread rising and baking and alcoholic beverage production.

-Bodying/Bulking Agent — Sugar imparts satisfying texture, body, mouthfeel and bulk to many processed foods, such as ice cream, baked goods, icings, beverages and candy.
+Bodying/Bulking Agent — Sugar imparts satisfying texture, body, mouthfeel, and bulk to many processed foods, such as ice cream, baked goods, icings, beverages, and candy.

-Texture Modification — For example, as sugar is creamed with shortening in baked goods, the irregularities of the of the sugar crystals help create air pockets that contribute to a uniformly fine crumb structure.
+Texture Modification — For example, as sugar is creamed with shortening in baked goods, the irregularities of the sugar crystals help create air pockets that contribute to a uniformly fine crumb structure.
 In gingersnaps and sugar cookies, the desirable surface cracking pattern is imparted when sugar crystallizes by rapid loss of moisture from the surface during baking.

 Preservative — By binding water, sugar acts as a very effective, natural preservative.
-For example, the high sugar levels in jams, jellies and sauces make them more immune to the microorganism development common in thinner, high-moisture products like commercial applesauce.
+For example, the high sugar levels in jams, jellies, and sauces make them more immune to the microorganism development common in thinner, high-moisture products like commercial applesauce.
 Sugar is the preferred sweetener in cereal coatings because of its ability to crystallize into a frosty surface forming a hard, continuous glaze.
 This protects the product from air and moisture, extending its shelf life.

 Whipping Aid — In foam-type cakes, such as angel and sponge, sugar enables the creation of a light foam that serves as the basic structure of the cake.

-Humectant — When the sucrose molecule is “inverted”, by the application of heat, acids or enzyme, the resulting fructose (especially) and dextrose contribute a moistening property, desirable in such foods as icings, fudge, cakes, marshmallows, soft cookies, and so forth.
+Humectant — When the sucrose molecule is “inverted”, by the application of heat, acids, or enzyme, the resulting fructose (especially) and dextrose contribute a moistening property, desirable in such foods as icings, fudge, cakes, marshmallows, soft cookies, and so forth.

 Microwave Properties — Sugar has unique dielectric properties that enable it to produce desired surface browning and crisping.
 Sugar can shield lower food layers from heating, as in microwavable ice cream toppings.
 Sugar can function as a control agent to minimize uneven heating.